VkumarStack/CS_118_Notes/CS 118 Chapter 1.md

 ### Access Networks
 - **Access networks** physically connect an end system to the first router (edge router) on a path from the end system to any end system
 #### Home Access
 - One of the most prevalent types of residential access to the Internet is through the **digital subscriber line (DSL)**, which makes use of existing telephone company infrastructure for wired local phone access
   - The DSL modem uses the telephone line to exchange data with a digital subscriber line access multiplexer (DSLAM), which is located in the telephone company's local central office
+    - Data over the DSL phone line goes to the internet whereas voice over the DSL phone line goes to the telephone network (via a splitter)
+  - Unlike with cable, each home has a *dedicated line* to the central office
+    - Cable interconnects all the outgoing coaxial lines from the houses into a single line towards the central office
   - Thus, the home DSL modem takes digital data and translates it to a high frequency tone to transmit over the telephone wires to the local central office, where the analog signals are translated back into digital format
   - The telephone line carries both data and telephone signals simultaneously, encoding both at different frequencies; a splitter initially separates the data and telephone signals before forwarding to the DSL modem, which then separates the data and phone signals upon receiving them
     - High-speed downstream (download) channel in 50 kHz to 1 MHz band
     - Medium-speed upstream (upload) channel in 4 kHz to 50 kHz band
     - Two-way telephone channel in 0 to 4 kHz band
 - Another prevalent type of residential access is **cable Internet access**, which makes use of existing television infrastructure
   - Neighborhoods and houses utilize coaxial cables, which are connected to fiber nodes that connect to the cable company via high speed fiber cables
   - Cable access makes use of cable modems, which typically connect to the home PC through an Ethernet port
+    - There is a splitter that splits the incoming cable between the modem and the television
   - The cable head end (on the company side) acts similarly to the DSLAM in that it turns the analog signal sent from the cable modems into digital format
   - Cable modems divide the network into two channels - upstream and downstream, with downstream being allocated a higher transmission rate (since typically users receive more data than they send)
   - Cable is a shared broadcast medium, meaning that every packet sent by the head end travels downstream on *every link* to *every home*, which can affect performance
+  - Cable modems can be frequency divided, so different channels can be transmitted in different frequency bands
+    - Some bands can be allocated to video whereas other channels can be allocated for data
 - **Fiber to home (FTTH)** is an upcoming technology that provides an optical fiber path from the company central office directly to the residential home, at a significantly faster rate
 	- Passive optical networks (PONs) provide each home with an optical network terminator, which is connected by a dedicated optical fiber to a neighborhood splitter that combines a number of homes into a single optical fiber that connects via an optical online terminator to the central office
 - **5G fixed wireless** is also becoming more prevalent, which provides high-speed residential access without any cable